talios/clojure-maven-plugin/README.markdown

 * `clj_highlight_contrib` was removed
 * `g:clj_paren_rainbow` was deprecated in favor of `vimclojure#ParenRainbow`
 * `g:clj_want_gorilla` was deprecated in favor of `vimclojure#WantNailgun`

+#### Windows configuration

+As the default Windows console doesn't allow to easily copy and paste code, you can use the `windowsConsole` configuration option to specify which console command to run in Windows.
+For example if you are using http://code.google.com/p/conemu-maximus5/, you can configure the plugin with:

+`<windowsConsole>"C:\\Program Files\\ConEmu\\ConEmu64.exe" /cmd</windowsConsole>`

+which will give you a sane Windows console

 ### Configuration